-- deal with the issues by talking to the employees immediately
+- deal with the issues by talking to employees immediately

-- discuss how the problem can be resolved
+- discuss how the problems can be resolved

-- allow the worker to explain their side of the situation
+- allow workers to explain their side of the situations

-- develop a plan for improvement that is in the best interest of the employee as well as the organization
+- develop an improvement plan that is in the best interest of the employee as well as the organization

 © 2015 Carola Finch